-This easy and delectable dish combines roasted eggplant, peppers, and broccoli with pasta.
-It's perfect for cool weather months, when you want something comforting yet not too heavy, with plenty of flavorful veggies.
-Serve with a big salad to which chickpeas or beans have been added, and a crusty bread.
+This easy and delectable recipe combines roasted eggplant, peppers, and broccoli with pasta.
+It's perfect for cool weather months, when you want something comforting yet not too heavy, with plenty of flavorful vegetables.
+Serve with a big chickpea or bean salad and a crusty bread.
 Adapted from Vegan Express.
 Photo by Susan Voisin, FatFree Vegan Kitchen.

-- 8 to 10 ounces penne or spiral pasta, preferably whole wheat or spelt
+- 8–10 oz penne or spiral pasta, preferably whole wheat or spelt

 - 1 large red bell pepper, cut into 1-inch squares

-- 4 cups small broccoli florets (or one 16-ounce bag fresh precut florets)
+- 4 cups small broccoli florets (or one 16 oz bag fresh precut florets)

 - 4 cloves garlic, sliced

-- 1 tablespoon balsamic vinegar, or more to taste, optional
+- 1 tbsp balsamic vinegar, or more to taste (optional)

-Heat the oven to 425 degrees F. Lightly oil the bottom of a large roasting pan, or line with baking parchment.
+- Heat the oven to 425°F. Lightly oil the bottom of a large roasting pan, or line with baking parchment.

 Per serving: 289 calories; 47g of carbs; 9g of fat; 9g of protein; 123mg of sodium; 6g of sugar